microsoft/reverse-proxy/docs/docfx/articles/authn-authz.md

 No authentication or authorization is performed on requests unless enabled in the route or application configuration.

 ## Configuration
-Authorization policies can be specified per route via [ProxyRoute.Authorization](xref:Microsoft.ReverseProxy.Abstractions.ProxyRoute.Authorization) and can be bound from the `Routes` sections of the config file.
+Authorization policies can be specified per route via [ProxyRoute.AuthorizationPolicy](xref:Microsoft.ReverseProxy.Abstractions.ProxyRoute.AuthorizationPolicy) and can be bound from the `Routes` sections of the config file.
 As with other route properties, this can be modified and reloaded without restarting the proxy.
+Policy names are case insensitive.

 Example:
 ```JSON